zzzprojects/EntityFramework-Extensions/docs2/pages/site/contest-rules.md

 ### HOW TO ENTER
 3. NO PURCHASE NECESSARY.
 To participate in this Contest, you must:

-   - a.	download and try our Entity Framework Extensions Library.
+   - a.
+Download and try our Entity Framework Extensions Library.

    - b.
 Answer an email sent by info@zzzprojects.com two weeks later, asking for your feedback.